tud-hri/joan/docs/setup-carla-windows.md

 ### Python3 x64

 Install python 3 and __make sure you get the x64 version__ else it will not work, there is even some speculation that if you have a x32 version installed it can cause conflicts so its best to only have x64.
-At the time of writing this guide the working version of python is __[Python 3.8.2](https://www.python.org/downloads/release/python-382/)__
+At the time of writing this guide the working version of python is __[Python 3.8.5](https://www.python.org/downloads/release/python-385/)__

+!!!
+Note
+    If you are installing Python as `localadmin` on a shared TUD PC,
+    - set the installation directory to `c:\python`
+    - make sure to check the 'make available for all users' and 'add to path' boxes.

-Having multiple versions of python installed (even if they're all x64) can cause issues.
+Having multiple versions of Python installed (even if they're all x64) can cause issues.
 If you don't really need multiple versions, the best option is to get rid of the version(s) you don't really need.
 If you do need multiple versions, please make sure that the version you will be using for joan (3.8 if you've followed above instructions) is the only version in your system and user `PATH` variable.